Ex-Thai PM's party vows calm, U.S. calls for inclusive politics

 Thaksin fled Thailand to avoid a 2008 jail term for corruption.
 He has lived abroad since, but retains a strong influence over Thai politics.

-In her first public sighting since she was banned from political office, Yingluck met with Assistant U.S. Secretary of State for East Asia and the Pacific Daniel Russel on Monday.
+In her first public sighting since she was banned from political office, Yingluck met with Assistant U.S. Secretary of State for East Asia and the Pacific Daniel Russel in Bangkok on Monday.

 Russel, the highest-level U.S. official to visit Thailand since the coup, called for a "broader and more inclusive" political process.